MicrosoftDocs/bot-docs/contributor-guide/bot-framework-glossary.md

 ## dialog

 - **Status**: Informal, part of the Bot Framework SDK.
-- **Definition**: "Dialogs are a central concept in the SDK, providing ways to manage a long-running conversation with the user.
+- **Definition**: "Dialogs are a cMicrosoft Entral concept in the SDK, providing ways to manage a long-running conversation with the user.
 A dialog performs a task that can represent part of or a complete conversational thread.
 It can span just one turn or many, and can span a short or long period of time."
 - **Notes**: There are many types of dialogs.
 If you need to call out a specific type of dialog, use the same conventions as the **Dialogs library** article.
 - **See**: [Dialogs library](https://learn.microsoft.com/azure/bot-service/bot-builder-concept-dialog) in the SDK docs.
 - **See also**: [dialogs library](#dialogs-library).